Lodge Road, Coleraine

 Lodge Road is a cricket ground in Coleraine, Northern Ireland and the home of Coleraine Cricket Club.
 In 1987, it hosted a first-class match between Ireland and Scotland, a match which ended in a draw.

 In 2011, it was one of the venues for the 2011 ICC Under-19 Cricket World Cup Qualifier.

+The ground is also used to host rugby games.